 Sennheiser HD 280 PRO

 Sitting in the sweet spot between budget and performance is this pair of Sennheisers.
-With a 8Hz – 25kHz frequency response, 64 Ohms impedance and -32dB of noise attenuation, this pair is extremely popular among drummers that record at home.
+With a 8Hz – 25kHz frequency response, 64 Ohms impedance and -32dB of noise attenuation, Sennheiser HD280s are extremely popular among drummers that record at home.
 (By contrast, the ear protection I use at the firing range only has -24db.)
 They’re another great pair for tracking as well as saving your hearing in a small studio.

 Sony headphones have some of the most fervent fans.
 I owned a pair of their consumer-grade headphones in high school and loved them.
 Even after the band broke I duct-taped them back together instead of buying a new pair.